Courses for Fall 2013

 Thesis Preparation

-For graduate students who have met the tuition requirement and are paying the registration fee to continue active enrollment while preparing a thesis.CLAS 2990 S01
+For graduate students who have met the residency requirement and are continuing research on a full time basis.CLAS 2990 S01

 - Schedule Code